Residency (medicine): History

 Research fellows and PhD candidates were often clinical assistants, but a few were senior or specialist registrars.
 A large number of "Trust Grade" posts had been created by the new NHS trusts for the sake of the routine work, and many juniors had to spend time in these posts before moving between the new training grades, although no educational or training credit was given for them.
 Holders of these posts might work at various levels, sharing duties with a junior or middle grade practitioner or with a consultant.

-Post 2005

-The structure of medical training was reformed in 2005 when the Modernising Medical Careers (MMC) reform programme was instituted.
+In 2005, the structure of medical training was reformed when the Modernising Medical Careers (MMC) reform programme was instituted.
 House officers and the first year of senior house officer jobs were replaced by a compulsory two-year foundation training programme, followed by competitive entry into a formal specialty-based training programme.
-Registrar and Senior Registrar grades had been merged in 1995/6 as the specialist registrar (SpR) grade (entered after a longer period as a senior house officer, after obtaining a higher qualification, and lasting up to six years), with regular local assessments panels playing a major role.
-Following MMC these posts were replaced by StRs, who may be in post up to eight years, depending on the field.
+Registrar and Senior Registrar grades had been merged in 1995/6 as the specialist registrar (SpR) grade.
+Following MMC these posts were replaced by the merged Specialty Registrar (StR) role.
+StRs may be in post up to eight years, depending on the field.

-The structure of the training programmes vary with specialty but there are five broad categories:
+The structure of the training programmes varies with specialty but there are five broad categories: